 I’ve been musing for some time now on this whole creationism vs. evolution debate, which Sarah described so eloquently in that link, and the merits of the arguments made by the so-called young earth ‘creation scientists’ like the bunch at ICR, who my dad is such a big fan of.
 The more I read and research and learn for myself, the more I educate myself about both science and the Bible, the more and more convinced I become that these men (I am 99.9999999999% sure they are all men) are doing a massive disservice to both faith and science, creating a giant stumbling block for countless hundreds of thousands, smearing the name of God and in fact are an insult of the highest order to the very things they propose to stand for.

 I know that’s harsh, but I don’t say that lightly.
 I find them and their methods to be profoundly lacking in integrity, intellectual honesty, true faith and reason, and generally morally bankrupt.
-I don’t just disagree with them; I think they are dangerous and actively destroying people’s faith and image of God.
-I think they are directly contributing to a sullying of the true wonder of God’s creation and it’s magnificence, and I think they will answer to him for it.
-It’s not my job to judge them, but I do feel that on a purely ethical level, something needs to be said when they are – knowingly or unknowingly, ignorant or intentionally – using falsifications and deception and nonsense to promote a view and a mindset which is detrimental to faith and growth and reason, putting God in a box and pulling blinders over the true wonder of the natural world, causing needless pain and crises of faith in children and other searching hearts.
+I don’t just disagree with them; I think they are dangerous and actively destroying people’s faith and image of God/the Divine.
+I think they are directly contributing to a sullying of the true wonder of the Divine creation and it’s magnificence, and I think they will answer to xem for it.
+It’s not my job to judge them, but I do feel that on a purely ethical level, something needs to be said when they are – knowingly or unknowingly, ignorant or intentionally – using falsifications and deception and nonsense to promote a view and a mindset which is detrimental to faith and growth and reason, putting ‘God’ in a box and pulling blinders over the true wonder of the natural world, causing needless pain and abuse and crises of faith in children and other searching hearts.
 It’s tragic, and terrible, and should not pass unchecked or unchallenged.

 I found a link in the comments at TWW somewhere (not that post, but a related one I can’t find just now) to Answers In Creation, which was originally I think set up to be a counter to Ken Ham’s Answers in Genesis; it has since changed it’s focus a bit, but it is still an excellent resource for information and links about theistic evolution and other analysis of Biblically sound old-earth science and theology.
 So I’ve gradually been looking through these things and revisiting this issue a bit; I had put it on the back burner for awhile since it wasn’t as pressing of an issue for me to figure out where I stood on it compared to some other things.